Our Review Process

 - Avoid Processed Meats : Get your proteins from fish, peas, nuts, lentils, seeds and nuts instead.
 Cottage cheese (paneer) is also a good source of protein for vegetarians.

 - Avoid Sugary Drinks : They contribute to weight gain, increased blood glucose, and triglycerides.
 Drink fresh fruit juices instead of sweetened beverages or carbonated drinks.
 Choose water over these drinks.
 Have tea or coffee without loads of milk and sugar.
 Do not go for powdered drinks or any fortified drinks.
+Know about Indian breakfast for diabetes.

 Foods to avoid to manage diabetes